Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 09:44 And he wrote this article that Bob properly referred to as a book over at RealPython, right, Bob?

-09:52 - Yeah. (laughs)
+09:52 Yeah.

-09:54 - It's really good over there.
+09:52 It's really good over there.

 09:55 It's called Your Guide to the CPython Source Code.

-09:58 Now, basically it gets you started by checking out the source code and then talks you through it and like highlights a bunch of different scenarios and then looks at the CPython source code so you understand it better, right?
+09:58 Now, basically, it gets you started by checking out the source code and then talks you through it

-10:10 Like the article talks about Python's memory management.
+10:10 Like, the article talks about Python's memory management.

-10:24 We actually talked about that a while ago, Brian.
+10:25 We actually talked about that a while ago, Brian.

-10:27 And so if you are thinking, "Hey, I want to understand CPython code better, like the source code of CPython," definitely check out this article.
+10:27 And so if you are thinking, hey, I want to understand CPython code better, like the source code of CPython,

 10:37 So I'm just going to talk about a few things that I pulled out that I thought were pretty awesome.